dragoscojocaru/forxy/README.md

 ### request
   The **request** config contains the following options:
   <li> <i>cache_http (boolean)</i>: Use dedicated http(s) connections for each target.
 This can option improve performance when the expected requests follow the same targets.
 It can also leverage the cookie_jar option.
-  <li> <i>cookie_jar (array[string])</i>: Authorization tokens that simplify communications.
-The cached http(s) clients are initialized with the tokens provided so authorization must not be passed for requests.
-When not specified, each authorization should be passed as a request header.

     request:
       cache_http: true
-      cookie_jar:
-        - "cookie1"
-        - "cookie2"

 ### response
   The **response** config contains the following options: